 worlds with calamitous results.
 They based their storyline upon seven heroes

-battling to save a princess from a nasty witch (the witch is real and unaware
+battling to save a princess from a nasty witch that unaware of her starring

 The actors in this movie have serious issues of their own.
 If their combined

 intelligence were to equate to the brightness of a lightbulb in a dark